jewel/clearskies/protocol/core.md

 }
 ```

+The "access" key is one of "read_write" or "read_only", and tells the receiver
+what access level it is allowed to participate at.

-The "public_rsa" key is not unusally required, since it can be derived from the
+The "public_rsa" key is not usually required, since it can be derived from the
 private key.

 Once the keys are received, the peer should respond with a